 Make sure your coffee scrub has small grounds and is designed to be gentle on the skin.
-As nice as it may feel give yourself a good scrub it can irritate the skin or damage the skin’s natural barrier, so be gentle.
+As nice as it may feel, to give yourself a good scrub, coffee scrubs can irritate the skin or damage the skin’s natural barrier, so be gentle.

 The other thing to consider when looking for or making your own coffee scrub is to ensure it contains moisturizing oils, such as coconut oil, jojoba oil or even shea butter.